October 19, 2023

 Naturally, those with the title of “producer” are eligible for Producers Guild membership.
 However, they are just a segment of the individuals eligible for Producers Guild membership, as many projects require extensive producing teams that guide them from concept to delivery.

-Of course, eligibility to the Producers Guild does require varying degrees of experience.
-Here is a list of positions that qualify for PGA membership:
+Eligibility to the Producers Guild does require varying degrees of experience.
+However, what follows is a list of positions that qualify for PGA membership:

 • Producer